Skip to main content

 New Zealand and Canada business ties

-Canada is a growing market for trade and investment, offering opportunities in health IT, wood and building products, premium food and beverage, specialized manufacturing, clean technology and agritech.
+Canada is a growing market for trade and investment, offering opportunities in health tech, wood and building products, premium food and beverage, specialised manufacturing, clean technology and agritech.
 There is scope for more collaboration in research, science and technology in these areas.

 Canada has identified New Zealand as a priority established market under its Global Markets Action Plan, focusing on ICT, sustainable technology, oil and gas, and life sciences.